 - Highlight the chart number in the correction log.
-Erase all the old corrections (in case of new edition and write the edition date in pen).
+Erase all the old corrections (in case of the new edition and write the edition date in the pen).

 - Enter the Chart Folio and sequence number, from the index.
 In case of a new edition, this information is already present.